 If, on the other hand, your doctor won’t accept it, consider carefully whether you can afford to continue to see this doctor at your own expense or whether you want to look elsewhere for a doctor who will accept your new insurance.
 Another suggestion to help decrease additional health expenses is to re-examine your health savings account and flexible savings account.

 Estimate what sort of additional expenses lie waiting around the corner and make sure that your accounts have that level of money stashed away from your salary.
-Finally, you can focus upon supplementary health benefits.
+Finally, you can focus on supplementary health benefits.
 As an example, a supplementary health benefit could be free gym membership provided to you as part of your employee benefits package.
 These extra benefits can save you lots of money as they aim to keep you healthy over the long term.